ent/ent/doc/website/blog/2022-03-17-announcing-preview-support-for-tidb.md

 With `Atlas`'s new design, it has become easier than ever to add support for new databases in Ent.
 Today, I am happy to announce that preview support for [TiDB](https://en.pingcap.com/tidb/) is now available, using the latest version of Ent with `Atlas` enabled.

-Ent can be used to access data in many types of databases, both Graph-oriented and relational.
+Ent can be used to access data in many types of databases, both graph-oriented and relational.
 Most commonly, users have been using standard open-source relational databases such as MySQL, MariaDB, and PostgreSQL.
 As teams building Ent-based applications become more successful and need to deal with larger scales, these single-node databases often become the bottleneck for scaling out.
 For this reason, many members of the Ent community have requested support [NewSQL](https://en.wikipedia.org/wiki/NewSQL) databases such as TiDB.

 ### TiDB
 [TiDB](https://en.pingcap.com/tidb/) is an [open-source](https://github.com/pingcap/tidb) NewSQL database.
 It provides many features that traditional databases don't, such as: